sportdeath/N-Gram-Music/README.md

 ```
 ./markov-music inputSongFile.wav outputSongFile.wav
-./markov-music inputSongFile.wav outputSongFile.wav pitchOrder dynamicsOrder
+./markov-music inputSongFile.wav outputSongFile.wav pitchOrder dynamicsOrder desiredTime
 ```
-These arguments allow for the user to set a custom output directory, and manually set the markov orders for both pitch and dynamic generation each of which are 2 by default.
+These arguments allow for the user to set a custom output directory, and manually set the markov orders for both pitch and dynamic generation which are 3 and 4 by default.
+The desiredTime parameter allows the user to set the approximate length of the output song in minutes, and is 2 by default.

+If the dynamicsOrder is less than or equal to zero dynamics will be disabled (the volume of each note will be exactly the volume in the source).
+If the desiredTime is less than or equal to zero the output song will be approximately the same lenth as the input song.
 A complete description of the theory behind the code can be found in the write-up.